mayyaracheva/Learning_Platform_ReactJs/README.md

  - Private part:
  Accessible only if the user is authenticated.

- Students are able to see the courses that they are enrolled in (both public/private).
+ Once authenticated, Students are able to see the courses that they are enrolled in (both public/private).
 Private courses are visible only if the student is     enrolled.
  Students must be able to see available public courses – if they visit one, they are automatically enrolled in it (on first visit).

  Teachers are able to see all courses and edit/delete them or create a new course.